Information for high school counselors, college advisers, Community-Based Organization, educators and independent counselors

-St. Mary’s University now has a test-free admission policy, meaning students do not submit standardized test scores (SAT/ACT) to be considered for freshmen admission.
+St. Mary’s University has a test-free admission policy for students entering Fall 2023, meaning students do not submit standardized test scores (SAT/ACT) to be considered for freshmen admission.

 Students who apply to St. Mary’s are fully considered for freshmen scholarships.
-The Office of Undergraduate Admission is committed to a holistic review of each student for admission and for scholarship opportunities, without using student’s test scores.
+The Office of Undergraduate Admission is committed to a holistic review of each student for admission and for scholarship opportunities.